 So be careful when you want to try to make those comparisons.
 What’s the going rate for a pipeline easement in Texas?
 It’s a question that I get asked everyday, so hopefully this discussion can help provide some guidance to you all out there.
 Thanks.

 Let Us Help You Through the Condemnation Process

 This information is intended to to help inform you about the condemnation process affecting you as a landowner.
 However, we still recommend that you hire an experienced condemnation attorney who represents landowners.
-If you’d like to make an appointment with Mr. Hundl, please call or text 800-929-1725.
-We have two offices in Wharton County, two in Fort Bend County and an office opening soon in Matagorda County.
+If you’d like to make an appointment with Philip, please call 800-266-4870.
+We have offices in Wharton County and help landowners all over Texas.
+Appointments can be in person, online or by phone.